 You can quickly see if the On-Premise Integration is enabled or disabled.
 Selecting Enable or Disable will change the status of the feature.

 In the Security section, you can view the Shared Secret and Key Pair currently being used and Regenerate, if required.

+The On-Premise integration will trigger a sync when specific actions are taken on a user profile.
 The full range of events currently available (under Integration Settings) are:

 - User Creation - When a new user is created

 - User Deletion - When a user is deleted from CloudM Automate

 - User Rename - When a user's name or email address is changed

 - User Move - When a user is moved from one Organizational Unit to another (only available for Google domains).